HARD CHAIR? HAVE YOU SEEN MY STITCHES!?!@##%

 A harder surface and more upright chair works because you take more weight through your feet and ‘sitting bones’ keeping pressure off the perineum and coccyx.
 This stops the soft tissues and their blood supply from being squashed and lets air flow under.

-When I worked in the hospital the valley cushions were always in hot demand.
-If we ran out we had a rather ingenious hack: for an immediate DIY, or a subtle ‘out and about’ solution fold two matching hand towels into square blocks.
+When I worked in the hospital there were these fabulous “valley” cushions but they don’t seem to be available anymore (unless you want to splash £199 on amazon!).
+Luckily I would suggest a cheaper alternative which we used to use if we ran out of the real deal: for an immediate DIY, or a subtle ‘out and about’ solution fold two matching hand towels into square blocks.
 Put one under each bottom cheek leaving the perineum a few centimetres blissfully airborne in the middle.
 Try it and smile as you find pressure relief!

 If you have a long slow feeder or suffered with a good deal of stitches to the vagina or anal area, or are coping with piles, you will be grateful for improved comfort for several weeks ahead.
-Mother hens, be kind to your body & treat yourself to the real deal.
-You can buy or hire a VALLEY® cushion direct from the manufacturer but also through contact your local NCT branch to hire a VALLEY cushion, ensuring fundraising for that excellent charity in the process.
+Mother hens, be kind to your body.

 How did you cope with a sore bottom and feeding?
 If you have any tips to help other mums, please comment below.